adamurban04/portfolio/_posts/2024-05-19-upstart-summer-research.markdown

 *21st June - 29th July*

-I utilised **PharmacoGx** for drug sensitivity analysis showing a **drug-response curve for a selected drug and cell line**.
+I utilised PharmacoGx for drug sensitivity analysis showing a drug-response curve for a selected drug and cell line.
 It also allows for the calculation of drug sensitivity signatures and can be useful when identifying drug sensitivity or resistance biomarkers.
-I have also started working on **scRNA-seq data analysis** with **Seurat** package.
+I have also started working on scRNA-seq data analysis with Seurat package.

 *29th June - 5th August*